johfst/johfst.net/posts_raw/01-firstpost.md

 So I guess I'll put stuff here that I'm thinking about in the hopes that I'll better understand it myself.
 Maybe someone else will find it useful too.

+Or I'll get busy with other things and it'll just sit here.

 And now I realize I've just copied xkcd -\_-

+UPDATE: Yes can confirm it's just sitting here.
+That's fine.
+I need *something* to occupy the domain I use for ssh-ing.

 [aguzey]: https://guzey.com/personal/why-have-a-blog/